zc-97/DPT/README.md

 # DPT: Denoising and Prompt-Tuning for Multi-Behavior Recommendaiton
 ***
-PyTorch implementation of the paper "DPT: Denoising and Prompt-Tuning for Multi-Behavior Recommendaiton", WWW.2023
+PyTorch implementation of the paper "DPT: Denoising and Prompt-Tuning for Multi-Behavior Recommendaiton", WWW' 23
 ***
 Tmall: dim=32  IJCAI: dim=16